 The United States’ vast size makes it ideal to get into a car and drive for countless hours from one destination to the next.
-Yes, there is nothing like the great American road trip, and no state in the US offers visitors an automobile experience quite like California.
+Yes, there is nothing like the great American road trip, especially for those driving an electric vehicle, and no state in the US offers visitors an automobile experience quite like California.

 Whether you want to visit the mountains of northern California, the coastal cliffs, wine country, the beaches of southern California, or the desert interior, we have the perfect California road trip itinerary just for you.
 Not only will you see one of the most beautiful places in the world, but you will avoid the crowds while doing it.